Ramboll/High-Rise-UK/README.md

 4. Alternatively use Github desktop to clone the repository
 5. Regularly pull changes from the repositry for updates
 6. If you find irregularities or want to add to the repository create a branch and push changes and make a PR
+7. For any addition please do not forget to update the readme file and keep the commit messages descriptive